dotnet/coreclr/Documentation/design-docs/Perf-Score.md

 This new dynamic execution cost of the method is called the "Perf Score" of the method.
 The "jit-analyze" tool would also be changed so that instead of using code size it would use the Perf Score to determine the list of methods to display.

+When making a Perf change that impacts a Benchmark, you should verify that both the computed Perf Score and the benchmarks execution time improve in a similar way.

 ## Implementation details:
 It is a very hard problem to get a highly accurate value for what the actual dynamic execution cost of a method is on a particular CPU.
 The difficulty occurs because all modern hardware executes instructions using a superscalar architecture.